Maria Juul Hansen

 Øster Farigmagsgade 5, Bygning 26, 1353 København K, 35, Building: 35.1.04

-I'm a PhD candidate at University of Copenhagen at Department of Economics and affiliated with Centre for Computational Economics.
-I hold a BSc and MSc in Economics from University of Copenhagen.
+I am a postdoc at University of Copenhagen at Department of Economics and affiliated with Centre for Computational Economics.
+I hold a BSc, MSc and PhD in Economics from University of Copenhagen.

 My research interests include urban economics, family economics, structural (dynamic) models and hedonic models.
 I have a particular interest in whether the depopulation of rural areas should be avoided, and if so, how that can be achieved.
 Also the interplay between location choices, house prices and labor markets are of great interest to me.